MrAlexSee/InterviewTopics/README.md

 * [Reinventing the wheel](https://en.wikipedia.org/wiki/Reinventing_the_wheel): duplicating a common, known method.

-* [RFC](https://en.wikipedia.org/wiki/Request_for_Comments): request for comments, a kind of a pre-standardization or standardization document in the Internet-related context.
+* [RFC](https://en.wikipedia.org/wiki/Request_for_Comments): Request for Comments, a kind of a pre-standardization or standardization document in the Internet-related context.

 * [SFINAE](https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/SFINAE): substitution failure is not an error.
 Removes functions which do not yield valid template instantiations from a set of overloaded functions.